NielsOuvrard/workshops/python/python.md

 ### Why Learn Python?

 Python is a popular choice for a wide range of applications, from web development to data analysis and artificial intelligence.
-Learning Python can broaden your programming horizons and open up new career opportunities.
-Its clean and readable syntax makes it an excellent language for both beginners and experienced programmers.
+Its clean and readable syntax makes it an excellent language for quickly prototyping ideas and building projects.
+Python is probably the best language for your next project in **Mathematics**.

 In this workshop, we'll explore the key features of Python and how they relate to your C programming knowledge.
 We'll delve into Python's data types, control structures, functions, and more, emphasizing the aspects that differ from C and those that remain similar.
 By the end of this workshop, you'll be well on your way to adding Python to your programming toolkit.